-Playing badminton in the backyard is a long-popular holiday, summertime, and just plain weekend tradition for many kids and families all over the world.
-With roots in ancient Greece, Japan, India, and England, the game of badminton is one that clearly appeals to all sorts of people.
+Playing badminton in the backyard is a long-popular holiday, summer, and just plain weekend tradition for many kids and families all over the world.
+With roots in ancient Greece, Japan, India, and England, the game of badminton is one that clearly appeals to many people.
 Young and old, women and men, this is a sport that is fun for everyone to play.

 Getting a badminton set is an easy way to bring this fun game home.
 Of course, you could go out and buy each part of the equipment separately, selecting pieces one by one.
 But with so many good badminton sets out there to choose from, it is more than likely that you will be able to find a set that includes everything you’re looking for all together.